antarctica/packer-vm-templates/README.md

 [3] An OVA file is a [OVF](https://en.wikipedia.org/wiki/Open_Virtualization_Format) file compressed into a single file, making it ideal for distribution.

-[4] DigitalOcean images cannot be shared so this is not available publicly.

-[5] SELinux is **NOT** disabled on this artefact, see [this issue](https://jira.ceh.ac.uk/browse/BASWEB-500) for further details.

-[6] Despite being free the CentOS base AIM carries a license agreement which prevents the built artefact from being shared publicly.
+[4] Despite being free the CentOS base AIM carries a license agreement which prevents the built artefact from being shared publicly.
 To use this AMI you must be assigned permissions.
 Please get in touch using the information in the *Feedback* section if you wish to use this artefact.